-We have two outstanding unsecured senior note agreements with an aggregate amount outstanding of \$145.0 million at March 31, 2015.
+We have two outstanding unsecured senior note agreements with an aggregate amount outstanding of \$120.0 million at June 30, 2015.
 At December 31, 2014, we had three outstanding unsecured senior note agreements with an aggregate amount outstanding of \$155.7 million.
 Our two remaining unsecured senior note agreements call for periodic principal payments with maturities that range from 2016 to 2021, of which \$25.0 million is due in the next twelve months.
 Interest rates on these notes are fixed and range from 4.00% to 5.85%.
-The weighted average interest rate on our outstanding senior note agreements was 4.88% and 4.87% at March 31, 2015 and December 31, 2014, respectively.
+The weighted average interest rate on our outstanding senior note agreements was 4.68% and 4.87% at June 30, 2015 and December 31, 2014, respectively.

-We have a five-year, \$200.0 million senior unsecured revolving credit facility pursuant to the terms of a second amended and restated credit agreement dated August 10, 2011, as amended on November 7, 2014 (the "Credit Agreement"), with Wells Fargo Bank, National Association ("Wells Fargo") serving as administrative agent for the lenders.
+We have a \$200.0 million senior unsecured revolving credit facility pursuant to the terms of a second amended and restated credit agreement dated August 10, 2011, as amended on November 7, 2014 (the "Credit Agreement"), with Wells Fargo Bank, National Association ("Wells Fargo") serving as administrative agent for the lenders.
+Our Credit Agreement matures on August 10, 2016.
 Of the \$200.0 million line of credit commitments, \$150.0 million may be used for letters of credit and \$20.0 million may be used for borrowings under the Wells Fargo Sweep Plus Loan Program.
 We utilize the sweep program to manage our daily cash needs, as the sweep program automatically initiates borrowings to cover overnight cash requirements up to an aggregate of \$20.0 million.
 In addition, we have the right to request an increase in our existing line of credit commitments by an additional \$100.0 million in minimum increments of \$25.0 million.